nealfennimore/agent-sandbox/README.md

 `mkAgentVm` is the generic form.
 It takes the same agent descriptor as `mkAgentSandbox`, then the VM options: `mkAgentVm descriptor config`.

+See "Example downstream flake with a VM" below for a complete consumer flake, with launcher wrapping and kiosk override included.

 Example with a customized sandbox and a forwarded port:

 ```nix